tytydraco/yessleep/out/My_cochlear_implant_has_caused_me_to_hear_things_no_person_should_have_to_hear.md

 Now that I’m free, though, I've finally decided to put the truth of what happened to me out into the world, which boils down to this:

-The organization implanted something that allowed me to hear sounds that are normally well out of reach from our perception.
+The organization implanted something that allowed me to hear sounds that are normally well out of reach of our perception.
 Sounds that the human mind wasn’t designed to withstand - an imperceptible cacophony that is occurring all around you as you read this, you just don't know it.
 It’s occurring around me as I write this as well, and although I can’t physically hear it, I can still *feel* it.
 It's faint, but I know it's there.

 And once I came to understand what they did, they made sure to silence me.